Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Redo-MsolProvisionUser.md

 ```

 ## DESCRIPTION
+The **Redo-MsolProvisionUser** cmdlet retries the provisioning of a user object in Azure Active Directory when a previous attempt to create the user object resulted in a validation error.

 ## PARAMETERS

 ### -ObjectId
-The ObjectId of the user to retrieve.
+Specifies the unique object ID associated with the user object on which to retry provisioning.

 ```yaml
 Type: Guid